GitHubDragonFly/Localized_3js/README.md

 The simplest requirement and approach for running:

 - [python3](https://www.python.org/downloads/)
-  - get the `Required Repository` as stated above and unzipp it to create the `main folder`
+  - get the `Required Repository` as stated above and unzip it to create the `main folder`
   - add to the `main folder` the `index.html` file found in the `Required` folder of this repository
   - use Terminal / Command Prompt, navigate to the `main folder` and run either of the following commands:
     - `python3 -m http.server` or `python3 -m http.server 8000 --bind 127.0.0.1`